diminishin/govtech_de_assignment/govtech/section_1/readme.md

 Files
 1. Original input datasets file are placed in /input/latest folder.
 After job completes successfully, the files are archived into /input/archived folder.
 2. Successful and unsuccessful application output files can be found in /output folder.
+Kindly refer to the .csv files, not the .crc files.
 3. Application logs can be found in /logs folder.